jkool702/timep/README.md

 * 2 stack trace lists for generating flamegraphs, and
 * (if `--flame` is given): 2 flamegraph .svg images)

-These outputs are always saved to disk in the "profiles" directory in the timep tmpdir.
-Upon finishing, `timep` will create a symlink to this directory in your PWD at `./timep.profiles`4-6 types of outputs.
-These will be saved to disk in timep's tmpdir directory (by default: /dev/shm/.timep/timep-XXXXXXXX -- printed to stderr at the end) in the "profiles" sub-directory.
+These outputs are always saved to disk in the "profiles" directory in the timep tmpdir (by default: /dev/shm/.timep/timep-XXXXXXXX).
+Upon finishing, `timep` will create a symlink in your PWD at `./timep.profiles` that links to the "profiles" dir that contains all the `timep` outputs.

-NOTE: when finished running, `timep` will create a symbolic link called `./timep.profiles` that links to the "profiles" dir that contains all the `timep` outputs
+DETAILS ON OUTPUTS:

 2 are time profiles: "out.profile.full" and "out.profile"